aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

-# Satya Project Overview: An Offline-First AI Learning Companion for Nepali Grade 10 Students
+# Satya Project Overview: An Offline-First, RAG-Powered AI Learning Companion for Nepali Grade 10 Students

 ## Executive Summary

 Satya is a pioneering educational technology initiative aimed at bridging educational disparities for Grade 10 students in Nepal, particularly in areas with limited or no internet connectivity.
-This project delivers an offline-first, AI-powered learning companion designed to cover the Computer Science, Science, and English curricula.
-By leveraging lightweight Hugging Face models and a meticulously structured, community-editable JSON content base, Satya provides interactive learning experiences, adaptive support, and valuable tools for both students and teachers, all operating efficiently on low-resource hardware (minimum 4GB RAM).
+This project delivers an **offline-first, RAG-powered learning companion** designed to cover the Computer Science, Science, and English curricula.
+By leveraging a **single lightweight Phi 1.5 AI model** and **intelligent content discovery through RAG (Retrieval-Augmented Generation)**, Satya provides interactive learning experiences, adaptive support, and valuable tools for both students and teachers, all operating efficiently on **low-resource hardware**.

 ## 🌐 Project Vision

 Our vision is to empower the next generation of Nepali students by providing accessible, high-quality educational resources regardless of their geographical location or access to online infrastructure.
-We aim to democratize learning through intelligent, adaptive technology and foster a collaborative environment for content development and continuous improvement, ultimately contributing to enhanced educational outcomes across the nation.
+We aim to democratize learning through **intelligent, RAG-enhanced technology** and foster a collaborative environment for content development and continuous improvement, ultimately contributing to enhanced educational outcomes across the nation.

 ## 🎯 Key Objectives

 The Satya project is guided by the following core objectives:

-1.  **Maximize Accessibility:** Ensure the learning companion is fully functional offline and requires minimal system resources to run on commonly available computers (targeting 4GB RAM systems).
+1.  **Maximize Accessibility:** Ensure the learning companion is fully functional offline and requires minimal system resources to run on commonly available computers.
 Provide comprehensive support for both English and Nepali languages to cater to diverse student needs and promote inclusivity.
 2.  **Deliver High-Quality Education:** Offer comprehensive coverage of the Grade 10 curriculum with engaging, interactive content designed for effective learning.
-Implement adaptive learning pathways and robust progress tracking mechanisms to personalize the learning experience and address individual student needs.
+Implement **RAG-enhanced content discovery** and robust progress tracking mechanisms to personalize the learning experience and address individual student needs.
 3.  **Empower Teachers:** Provide intuitive and efficient tools for teachers to manage educational content, monitor student progress at both individual and class levels, and gain actionable insights through analytics, thereby enhancing their capacity to deliver effective instruction and targeted support.
 4.  **Foster Community Collaboration:** Establish a transparent and streamlined platform and workflow for community members, particularly subject matter experts and educators, to contribute to, rigorously validate, and continuously update the educational content, ensuring its accuracy, relevance, and pedagogical soundness.

 ## 👥 Target Users

 ### Primary Users
--   **Grade 10 Students in Nepal:** The core beneficiaries, utilizing the CLI application for self-paced, interactive learning, concept reinforcement, and practice exercises in an entirely offline setting.
+-   **Grade 10 Students in Nepal:** The core beneficiaries, utilizing the **CLI and GUI applications** for self-paced, interactive learning, **RAG-enhanced Q&A**, and practice exercises in an entirely offline setting.
 -   **Subject Teachers:** Employing the teacher tools for efficient content management (editing, validation, organization) and leveraging student progress analytics to inform their teaching strategies.
 -   **School Administrators:** Potentially utilizing aggregated student performance data and system usage metrics for educational planning, resource allocation, and assessing the impact of the learning companion within their institutions.